Juanperias/motion/README.md

 <img src="https://i.ibb.co/dDJLb0X/motion-Banner.png">

+## Deprecated, this project will probably be reincarnated in the form of another project that is somewhat better done
 # Motion🍃

 Motion is a **bare metal physics engine** with which you can make simulations easily and quickly, also in rust.